UKPythonAssociation/ukpa-internaldocs/source/policies/membership.rst

    Anyone who wishes to become a UKPA member but is unable to attend the annual PyCon UK conference should contact the trustees via email.

-   Please note that the trustees will refuse an such applications from:
+   Please note that the trustees will refuse any such applications from:

    - A corporate body
    - An individual or corporate body representing an organisation which is not incorporated